- Contact Us

 778.782.4500 (emergency – 24 hours)

-The process of registering with the CSD takes time and so we encourage students to contact the office as soon as possible.
+The process of registering with the CAL takes time and so we encourage students to contact the office as soon as possible.
 The general steps include (1) completing an Application for Services form, (2) submitting current documentation; and, (3) attending an intake appointment with a Disability Access Advisor.
 Students may choose to first attend an information session to better understand the role and services of the Centre before deciding whether to proceed with registration.

 To assist with timely registration, students are advised to fully review the documentation requirements.